Los Lunas Domestic Violence Lawyers

 Even if the accuser changes his or her mind after the police arrive, it often does not matter at all.
 Once the call is made, the accuser loses much of his or her control over the outcome of the call.
 The police will decide whether or not to arrest, and making the arrest is a safer bet for the officer.
 This is because, if there was violence and they don’t arrest, they can be seen as responsible if any injuries happen after they leave the scene.
 So from their point of view, it is always safer to make the arrest and separate the parties.

 My Accuser Wants Charges Dropped, So I Should Be OK, Right?

 After an arrest, the police will write up a report that will be used by prosecutors to file charges.
 If charges are filed (and they often are regardless of proof), the case is truly out of the hands of the accuser.
 Even if the accuser called just to stop a fight and now regret getting the police involved, they may well find that prosecutors won’t even consider dropping the case.

 Why?
 Because it is common for people to try to “drop the charges” after they realize that they have really gotten their loved one into trouble.
 Accusers can feel this way whether the abuse actually happened or not.
 And because prosecutors know that even abused spouses will try to drop charges, many have instituted a policy of never dropping domestic violence charges once they are filed.
 The prosecutor is now in control, and whether or not the alleged victim is cooperating, the prosecution can and often will go forward over the alleged victim’s protests.

-Call a Los Lunas Domestic Violence Lawyer to Protect You from False Charges
+Call a Los Lunas Domestic Violence Attorney to Protect You from False Charges

-If you find yourself in such a scenario, you need to call an experienced domestic violence attorney, right away.
+If you find yourself in such a scenario, you need to call an experienced domestic violence lawyer, right away.
 They can help you navigate this maze while defending your rights every step of the way.
-Call our lawyers at New Mexico Criminal Law to schedule a consultation today, or contact us online.
+Call our attorneys at New Mexico Criminal Law to schedule a consultation today, or contact us online.
 We look forward to helping you.